nextab/htaccess-password-protection/README.md

 8. Paste the server path to .htpasswd into your new .htaccess
 9. Upload changed .htaccess

+=> To access your protected website, enter the username "test" and the password "t3stpwd".

 ---
 Additional info:
 If you prefer to have ONLY wp-login.php under password protection, remove the "#" before the ``<FilesMatch>`` commands in the .htaccess.
 DO NOT keep a password protection if users can register on your site and they can do stuff that requires AJAX (e.g. online shops with WooCommerce).